 Skip to main content

 What this builds.
-A 3-row table that’s exported to CSV, then queried two ways: a literal SELECT vendor FROM table_data LIMIT 5, and a natural-language question routed through server-side text-to-SQL.
+A 3-row table that’s exported to CSV, then queried with a natural-language question routed through server-side text-to-SQL.
 You’ll end up with.
-Three working calls — export(format=CSV), raw_query(...), and nl_query(...) — and a clear picture of when to reach for each.
+Two working calls — export(format=CSV) and nl_query(...) — and a clear picture of when to reach for each.

 import_file() has the same long-running shape as run_and_wait — see